bengolder/duspprojects/README.md

 Dependencies:

-* [datertots](http://github.com/bengolder/datertots) - an app that makes for
+* [django rest framework](http://django-rest-framework.org/) - for the ajax api.
-  nice, though inefficient, json serialization of related objects for django.
+   The Django REST Framework has its own dependencies.
 * [markdown2](https://github.com/trentm/python-markdown2) - for processing
   markdown fields in project and person profiles.
 Not yet implemented.
 * [PIL](http://www.pythonware.com/products/pil/) - Just for uploading thumbnail